Plan Before You Buy:

-The University of Washington has contracted with Expeditors for customs brokerage service.
+The University of Washington has contracted with Expeditors International of Washington for customs brokerage service.
 They can be used for customs clearance needs for purchases made with or without a UW purchase order.
-Detailed information is available on the Customs Clearance page.
+Detailed information is available on the Customs Clearance webpage.

 - Ask the shipper to include your name and phone number on the shipping label.

-- Include information about our customs broker for the UW who may need to assist with the importation of any goods.
+- Give information to your foreign supplier about our customs broker for the UW to assist with the importation of goods.
 Be aware that import charges may accrue for foreign purchases.
-However, many shippers such as UPS and FedEx, are also customs brokers and will usually clear their shipments through Customs.
-If a broker is required, the UW has a contract with Expeditors International of Washington for this and other import/export services.
+Shippers such as UPS and FedEx are also customs brokers and will usually clear their shipments through U.S. Customs.
+If a broker is required for the shipper, UW has a contract with Expeditors International of Washington for import/export services.
 U.S. Customs and the Port of Seattle are aware of this and will generally notify Expeditors if something comes in for the UW and requires Customs Clearance.